credough/DSA-collection/README.md

 This repository will contain my personal programs and practice exercises for the Data Structures and Algorithms.

-## About
-I will be creating programs here to help me understand the core concepts of DSA — including arrays, linked lists, stacks, queues, trees, sorting, searching, and more.

 ## Language to Be Used
 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/1/19/C_Logo.png" alt="C Logo" width="100"/>